gucollaco/react-eulexia/README.md

 </br>

 ### ColorChangeAction
-This component lets the user modify the text and background colors of the page.
+This component lets the user modify the texts, links and background colors of the page.
 The color picker component is provided by [react-colorful](https://github.com/omgovich/react-colorful).

 | Prop              | Type          | Default                           | Description   |
 | -------------     | ------------- | ---------------------             | ------------- |